debuti/keso/docs/context-switch.md

  * Retrieves the handler address from VTOR[nb] and jumps to it

 The specific value of EXC_RETURN defines the situation at the moment of the interrupt, and instructs the future exception return
  * 0xFFFFFFF1 Return to Handler Mode.
-Exception return gets state from the Main stack.
-On return execution uses the Main Stack.
+Exception return gets state from the MSP.
+On return execution uses the MSP.
  * 0xFFFFFFF9 Return to Thread Mode.
-Exception return gets state from the Main stack.
-On return execution uses the Main Stack.
+Exception return gets state from the MSP.
+On return execution uses the MSP.
  * 0xFFFFFFFD Return to Thread Mode.
-Exception return gets state from the Process stack.
-On return execution uses the Process Stack.
+Exception return gets state from the PSP.
+On return execution uses the PSP.

 An exception return occurs when the processor is in Handler mode and one of the following instructions loads a value of 0xFXXXXXXX into the PC:
  * POP that includes loading the PC.